 Security breaches cause great concern to individuals and have also been responsible for most of the large fines imposed by EU regulators.
 No organisation can be complacent about security, and the task of ensuring continued compliance is made much more difficult by the increasing prevalence of cyberattacks.
 We can advise on the security standards which regulators are likely to expect, methods of demonstrating compliance, and on how to deal with regulators and individuals in the event of a security breach.

 Litigation in the data protection field is a rapidly growing area, with many cases going through the courts.
-This is bound to increase still further with the GDPR, which brings with it clearer rights for data subjects to obtain compensation for data misuse, and vastly higher penalties for data controllers who break the law.
+This has increased as a result of the introduction of the GDPR, which contains clearer rights for data subjects to obtain compensation for data misuse, and vastly higher penalties for data controllers who break the law.

 The protection of corporate information